AlivadTheImpala/school_vault/Basic Git Commands.md

 ```

 ## git add
 git add will stage your changes.
 Think about you adding objects into a box.
-This box will be a module, once you "complete" the module, or have all its pieces, you can then commit this in order to send
+This box will be a module, once you "complete" the module, or have all its pieces, you can then commit this in order to save the module.
 ## git commit
 git commit, will commit your changes, meaning you are creating a snapshot of your changes, that will be pushed to your remote repo